- Overview

 Arusha

-Indian citizens get Visa on arrival.
+Indian citizens get Visa on arrival easily.
 You can also apply for e-Visa online.
 Check link - https://visa.immigration.go.tz/

 Mid December to Mid March June to Mid October